vitotai/BrewPiLess/README.md

     The menu from the main page doesn't include this page.

+## Local temperature logging.

+ * The log won’t start automatically.
+You have to start it at log setting page.
+ * The temperatures are logged every minute.
+ * A 30 day log will take around 350k bytes.
+That might imply that 3M space can record around 6 month data.
+However, there is no guarantee of the robustness of SPIFFS.
+ * Changing temperature when logging will result in wrong data interpretation.
+ * Maximum 10 logs is allowed.
+The logs will not be deleted automatically.
+Manual deleting is necessary.
+ * Off-line viewer is available.
+You can download the log and view it from your computer.
+Download the file "BPLLogViewer.htm" in "extra" subfolder.
+Save it anywhere in your computer.
+Open it by your browser.
+ * **Internet access is required to view the chart**.
+To save some more space and to alleviate the loading of ESP8266, the library is not put in the ESP8266.

 ## Hardware Setup
 Fortunately, 3.3V is regarded as HIGH in 5V logic, so the **output** of ESP8266 can be connected directly to the devices.
 Luckily, DS18B20 works under 3.3V.
 I just replace the Arduino Nano with the ESP8266, and it works.
 You should still be carful not to burn the ESP8266.